PDrifting/CBookDraft/book.markdown

 #### Arrays

 An Array is created from a Data Type that is generally used to store multiple elements of data.
 They are zero indexed and you declare them by specifying the total number of elements needed.
 To access the last element in an Array use the total number of elements minus one.
 Arrays, once declared, cannot change size.
 Elements are accessed by unique integer based indices.
 Data stored inside an Array, provided Pointers are not involved with the data stored in each element, will generally create a single block of contiguous memory.
-Most off by one errors in your code will be created by trying to access information inside Arrays.
+Most off-by-one errors in your code will be created by trying to access information inside Arrays.
 You generally do not need to pass an Array by reference to a function as an argument.
 In most cases when using them, they will be treated as pointers or referenced as such.

 #### Pointers

 These are definitely regarded as one of the single hardest concepts to learn in programming, and the reason most people avoid coding in C.  A Pointer is a variable that uses the address of another variable for storage.
 It uses an address that represents a specific location in memory.
 You must declare pointers like any other variable declaration.
 Confusingly, Pointers use the asterisk for dereferencing.
 This simply means, to get the value stored at the location of memory the Pointer is pointing at.
 The asterisk is also used as the multiplication maths operator.
 Pointers have many problems associated with their use, but they are a staple in the advanced C language syntax.
 To pass variables to a function by reference you must use a pointer for all Data Types, except Arrays in some cases.

 C has a special kind of Pointer called the Function Pointer.
-This allows creating a Pointer that will point at the address of a specific Function that has been declared.
+This allows the creation of a Pointer that will point at the address of a specific Function that has been declared.
 There are some rules they must follow, but can be very useful when you are writing sorting or other types of algorithms that may have a comparator or some other piece of the algorithm that could change based on requirements.
 Instead of creating unique Functions for each specific task of sorting by ascending or descending order, you can pass in a Function that can be used to address this.
-There are other more complicated, but useful scenarios when working with graphics engines where you may have to substitute an optional chunk of your code that runs if an equivalent feature is not available on a given platforms.
+There are other more complicated, but useful scenarios when working with graphics engines where you may have to substitute an optional chunk of your code that runs if an equivalent feature is not available on a given platform.

-Other uses of Pointers and Function Pointers exist to form bridges tying certain portions of an Operating System together, or to make a call inside a specific library accessing a foreign piece of code.
+Other uses of Pointers and Function Pointers exist to form bridges tying certain portions of an Operating System together or to make a call inside a specific library accessing a foreign piece of code.

 **NOTE** - Function pointers should be used sparingly in your code.
 We need to cover some basic operations of a modern CPU to understand why.
-When you compile your code, the compiler creates soemthing called bytecode.
+When you compile your code, the compiler creates something called bytecode.
 The bytecode is a compressed representation of opcodes.
 Opcodes are references to specific Operation Codes for commands inside the CPU.
 When a modern CPU is executing bytecode, it goes through several steps.
-These steps generally follow as fetch, unpack, and then execution.
+These steps generally follow fetch, unpack, and then execution.
 The problem is created in prediction models that modern CPUs have.
 They attempt to determine where the operations you are executing will end up.
 Modern processors use a very complicated set of algorithms inside a Data Pipeline that has a cache.
-We know that anytime an indirect jump takes place, either by a general function call, or a jump created by some other type of branching code.
+We know that anytime an indirect jump takes place, either by a general function call or a jump created by some other type of branching code.
 This includes if, switch, or expressions used in loops.
-These guarantree a potential to destroy the prediction cache.
-If your code path is not created in a way that is generally predicatable this can cause drastic performance consequences.
+These guarantee the potential to destroy the prediction cache.
+If your code path is not created in a way that is generally predictable this can cause drastic performance consequences.
 Always try to keep your code flow simple.
-This is also a good argument for single-entrance, single-exit coding style.
+This is also a good argument for a single-entrance, single-exit coding style.

 [Return to Index](#index)

 #### Structures and Unions

-These are your user defined record types.
+These are your user-defined record types.
 Useful when you need to combine groups of items, fields, or members of different data types that can be referenced by name to create a single type.
-C doesn't have classes, or support object oriented coding methods for the most part.
+C doesn't have classes, or support object-oriented coding methods for the most part.
 All members of a _struct_ and _union_ are publicly declared.
 Defined _struct_ and _union_ types are not assigned memory until declared, and will always be stored in contiguous memory.
 The only real difference between a _struct_ and _union_ type is how they are stored in memory.

 > _struct_ members have distinct regions of memory allocated

 > _union_ members all share the same memory region

-Alignment, packing, and padding are compiler implementation specific.
+Alignment, packing, and padding are compiler implementation-specific.
 GCC manages these aspects of these Data Types for you.
-In the case of needing to override the defaults you can use GCC defined macros.
+In the case of needing to override the defaults, you can use GCC compiler defined macros.

 **Alignment** - This tells the compiler to attempt a specific alignment during allocation to specific boundaries.
 Alignment can only be used to increase member boundaries.
 These are determined by the linker and the platform you are compiling on.
 GCC by default will optimise for the platform you are compiling on.
 You can assume this is the default memory layout.
 Keep in mind your linker will be a limiting factor on the largest size you are able to align to.
-This will be platform specific.
+This will be platform-specific.
 Specifiying a byte alignment of 16 when the linker or platform can only support 8, will not not have any benefits.

 > __attribute__ ((aligned ([in bytes])))